kirillplis/parcellab-sre-challenge/README.md

-# This repository contains sample Python REST API application, dockerfile, helm charts and GitHub Actions configuration file for [ParcelLab SRE challenge](https://github.com/parcelLab/challenge-site-reliability-engineer)
+# This repository contains sample Python REST API application, Dockerfile, Helm Charts, Terraform code and GitHub Actions configuration file for [ParcelLab SRE challenge](https://github.com/parcelLab/challenge-site-reliability-engineer)

-## How to use
+## How to use the greet-api app
 For client A:
 ```
 curl https://greet-api-client-a.kirillplis.uk/